 In the most moving scene, Nash encounters his brother and is startled to find him so matured by the experience of mass violence.
 His brother explains that drawing has kept him sane, given him an inhuman but humane perspective that has allowed him to retain his own humanity.
 Later, Nash explains how a friend of his who had survived the trenches dies young of an illness, as if surviving in extremis were rendered moot by going on to die anyway of merely “natural” causes: “In war, and in peace, life is a sniper’s alley.”

 McKean’s art throughout Black Dog is a constant surprise.
 No comics artist that I know has even been so committed to combining different media and modes in his individual works.
 There are stunning paintings—a hallucinatory fish-shaped zeppelin over London—sequences rendered in an animation-inspired style, photo-collages, colored-pencil sketches, and, I assume, all manner of digital design.
-It is McKean’s mixed-media approach, which may have seemed almost like a gimmick when he first hit the scene 30 years ago, that now certifies him as a master of the form and an heir to modernism: his projects literally change shape as they proceed, creativity welling up from the dark heart of experience, and they inspire in readers and viewers the attentive, open-ended, and fully alive response that McKean had implied in Cages was the true heaven of art.
+McKean’s mixed-media approach may have seemed almost like a gimmick when he first hit the scene 30 years ago, but it now certifies him as a master of the form and an heir to modernism: his projects literally change shape as they proceed.
+In his works, creativity wells up from the dark heart of experience and inspires in readers and viewers the attentive, open-ended, and fully alive response that McKean had implied in Cages was the true heaven of art.